 - Classrooms and laboratories may be equipped with additional technology to allow students who cannot attend or will be rotated to virtually join the class/lab on a specific day.
-For the technology that will be included in each classroom or laboratory, please view Table Set 2 on the Fall 2020 On-Campus Planning Guide.
+For the technology that will be included in each classroom or laboratory, please view Table Set 2 on the On-Campus Planning Guide.

-- If you have questions on the technology for a specific classroom, please contact UIT at 777-6325 or email at techsupport@UND.edu .
+- If you have questions on the technology for a specific classroom, please contact UIT at 777-6325 or email techsupport@UND.edu .
 If your classroom is not listed, please work with your Department for scheduling.